mixu/distsysbook/input/5_eventual.md

 ## Reconciling different operation orders

 What does a system that does not enforce single-copy consistency look like?
-Let's try to make this more concrete by looking a few examples.
+Let's try to make this more concrete by looking at a few examples.

 Perhaps the most obvious characteristic of systems that do not enforce single-copy consistency is that they allow replicas to diverge from each other.
 This means that there is no strictly defined pattern of communication: replicas can be separated from each other and yet continue to be available and accept writes.